Super Bowl Sunday has always been a fun cooking day in my house.

 I found it quite interesting; they ate and raved about how delicious the food was hot off the grill, but, still had no interest in supporting my team!

 So when the game was over I celebrated the Patriot victory and then tore up my 2017 invitation list and vowed only New England fans would be invited when we went to the Super Bowl again!!

 This Super Bowl, I'm going to be more selective of who I invite.

 Easy Vegetarian Sliders are Perfect for Super Bowl Parties

 Now, I have one guest and she’s a vegetarian.
 Oh my goodness, no grilled honey chicken wings, grilled burgers, or chicken kabobs!
 No worries, I will make the most delicious and satisfying vegetarian recipe I know, my Grilled Portobello Vegetarian Sliders!

-Some people may say a vegetarian Super Bowl Party cannot be much fun, but I disagree.
-I have perfected my Grilled Portobello Vegetarian Sliders so they can be made prior to the kick off and be warmed on the grill moments before eating kickoff.
+Some people may say a vegetarian Super Bowl Party won't be much fun, but I disagree.
+I have perfected my Grilled Portobello Vegetarian Sliders so they can be made prior to the kickoff and be warmed on the grill moments before eating kickoff.

-Please enjoy my recipe below and know this year no matter what happens at the Super Bowl my party will have a winning menu!
-By the way, I have allowed my husband, Steve, to join the party, but he has promised to root for the Patriots, finally!
+Please enjoy my recipe below and know this year.
+No matter what happens at the Super Bowl, my party will have a winning menu!

 Number of Ingredients: 10

 - 4 medium portobello mushrooms, stem removed and brown gills removed